A plunge in Facebook's parent company weighs on tech stocks

 Spotify slumped 16.8% after the leading music-streaming service gave investors a weak forecast for a closely watched measure of its earnings.
 The company has come under pressure after Neil Young pulled his music from its platform to protest the spreading of COVID-19 misinformation by Spotify's star podcaster, Joe Rogan.
 Other musicians have followed.

-The losses on Wall Street threaten to end a run of solid daily gains for the major indexes this week, though they are still on track for weekly gains.
+The losses on Wall Street ended a run of solid daily gains for the major indexes this week, though they are still on track for weekly gains.
 Investors had been encouraged by strong earnings reports from companies such as Apple, Exxon, UPS and Google’s parent Alphabet over the past few days.

 Some earnings reports did draw positive reaction Thursday.
 Wireless carrier T-Mobile rose 10.2% after reporting strong results.
 Health insurer Humana rose 6.2% and upscale clothing company Ralph Lauren rose 3.5% after also reporting encouraging financial results.